Last Updated on March 23, 2023 by The Filtery

 Conventional dryer sheets are one of the most chemically-laden products in your home.
 So if you want to use dryer sheets, go with a safer brand like one of these:

-For when you need to freshen up fabrics that you don’t have time to put through the laundry, just use vodka!
+For when you need to freshen up fabrics that you don’t have time to put through the laundry, try using vodka!
 Yep, putting one-third vodka and two-thirds water in a spray bottle and then spraying your clothes can neutralize any musty smells.
 You can even add some essential oils to your spray bottle as well if you’d like.

 This is also a great trick for fabrics that are harder to wash, like the couch, mattress, pillows, or shoes.